tomogwen/hellokernel/README.md

 ## Notes

 - A kernel is the program that sits between hardware resources and applications.
 It is responsible for handling different processes, all hardware (via drivers).
-- It is loaded by a bootloader.
+- It is loaded by a bootloader, which is loaded by the bios.

 How is it loaded?
 - Bios looks for bootable devices by checking the first 512 byte block (sector 0) of a device, which includes the Master Boot Record (MBR).
 If there is a magic number (0x55 and 0xAA) at the end of the sector, it is an MBR.